kacperjanusz/CodersCard/content/portfolio/index-1.md

       - technologyName: Mongo
     projectDescription: Commercial project of CodersCrew organisation which is being developed for Mali Wspaniali foundation.
 Application which will help parents to keep an eye on proper physical development of their child.
-Mali Wspaniali foundation is located in Wrocław, foundation is focused on fighting with obesity in preschoolers and sport propagation.
       Project is not finished yet and I am not allowed to share and URl
     projectName: Mali Wspaniali
     projectPreviewImage: mali1.jpg
     projectRole: I am React developer.
 I implement components and pages created by